atreyu1968/kdp-optimizer/replit.md

     *   **Aura Seudónimos**: Provides consolidated pseudonym management with grouped books, key metrics, and direct navigation to detailed analytics.
 Implements ASIN-based deduplication with metadata merging (unique marketplaces, longest subtitle, earliest publish date) to prevent duplicate book listings.
     *   **Book Events System**: Tracks promotional activities and optimizations to correlate with performance changes.
 Uses `z.coerce.date()` in `insertBookEventSchema` to accept date strings from HTML input type="date" and convert them automatically to Date objects for PostgreSQL timestamp storage.
     *   **Calendar Integration**: Imported KDP books can be added to the publications calendar system.
 When a book is added, a "dummy" manuscript is created with status "published", and publication records are generated for each marketplace.
 Books already in the calendar are indicated with a "Ver en Calendario" button.
+    *   **Search and Filter Capabilities**: All Aura management pages (Books, Series, Pen Names) feature comprehensive search and filtering:
+        - **Books Page**: Search by title/ASIN, filter by pen name and series (including "Sin serie" option).
+All filters work in combination with AND logic.
+        - **Series Page**: Search by series name, filter by pen name.
+Combined filtering with automatic pagination adjustment.
+        - **Pen Names Page**: Instant search by pen name with case-insensitive matching.
+        - All filters use `useMemo` for efficient data filtering, reset pagination to page 1 when changed, and display appropriate empty states when no results match.

 ## External Dependencies
 *   **AI Services**: OpenAI API (GPT-4o-mini).